obese-penguin/dash-lab-submission/dev-q/README.md

 ## Level 2

 Extremely stupid and barebones server for L2.
 L2/main.py reads from a POST request and calls a modified version of L1/main.py.
 To use it, run L2/main.py, and on a separate terminal send a POST request using cURL to http://localhost:8000 like this: `curl http://localhost:8000 -X POST -d '{"inputs": <your-query-here>, "auth": <groq-api-key-here>}'`.
 To capture the output of cURL, one can put `>> output.json` at the end of the command, provided `output.json` is empty.

+Added a `client.sh` script to do the same.